ngMachina/ngCourse2/migrate/ng-upgrade/transclusion.md

-# Transcluding Angular 2 Components into Angular 1 Directives
+# Transcluding Angular Components into AngularJS Directives

-Angular 2 components can be transcluded into Angular 1.x directives.
+Angular components can be transcluded into AngularJS directives.

-Here is a very simple Angular 2 component:
+Here is a very simple Angular component:

 ```javascript
 import {Component} from '@angular/core';